jasonkneen/mcpsz-website/config/README.md

 # Feature Flags Configuration

-This directory contains configuration files for feature flags in the mcpsx website.
+This directory contains configuration files for feature flags in the mcpz website.

 ## Overview